ManuelArto/Spotify-to-Mp3/README.md

 2. Youtube API: https://developers.google.com/youtube/v3/quickstart/python
 3. Pytube: https://python-pytube.readthedocs.io/en/latest/

-For the APIs you need to follow the instructions and then you will be uble to insert your credentials in the app
+For the APIs credentials follow the instructions on the link above and then you will be able to insert them in the app